East Access Route

 Routes#: I-15, Alberta Highways 2, 3, 4, 43, BC Highway 2

-The East Access Route in Alberta is one of 3 access routes to the Alaska Highway logged in The MILEPOST® (the others are the West and Central Access Routes in British Columbia).
+The East Access Route in Alberta is one of 3 access routes to the Alaska Highway logged in The MILEPOST® (the others are the West and Central Access Routes both which depart Washington and travel through British Columbia).
 This was the first and only access route to Dawson Creek, BC—and the start of the Alaska Highway—when the Alaska Highway opened to civilian traffic in 1948.
 The original route differed somewhat from today’s because Highway 43 was not completed until 1955.
 Instead, motorists had to drive north from Edmonton via Highway 2 to Athabasca, then west to High Prairie, then south to Grande Prairie, AB.
 Today’s route goes directly from Edmonton to Grande Prairie and Dawson Creek via Highway 43 through Whitecourt and Valleyview.

 The MILEPOST® Quick Reference Log

 - GF 0 GREAT FALLS (pop.
 58,950); all services.

 - GF 86 Exit 364 to Lewis & Clark RV Park.

 - GF 119.5 U.S.–Canada border (Sweetgrass, MT/Coutts, AB).
 Shared U.S.–Canada Port-of-Entry; 24-hour customs and immigration.

 - GF 131.5 Milk River Travel Information Centre and 8 Flags Campground (seasonal).